8 Fixed Mindset and Growth Mindset Examples and How to Help Kids Improve

 Advice: When an activity isn’t very challenging for your child and they show little motivation to improve, add more challenge.
-In this scenario, Hazel might benefit from joining a more challenging team where her teammates and the competitors encourage her to improve.
+In this scenario, Hazel might benefit from joining a more challenging team where her teammates and competitors encourage her to improve.
 It’s important, however, for a child not to be too challenged and overwhelmed.
-The same is true with academics – if a child isn’t being challenged enough, perhaps there are after-school opportunities that provide greater challenge.
+The same is true with academics – if a child isn’t being challenged enough, perhaps there are after-school opportunities that provide a greater challenge.
 It could be that your child simply doesn’t realize that greater improvement is possible beyond what they’ve achieved.

 When your child compares their success to others